brian-ogilvie/close-deal/README.md

 # CloseDeal
-The CloseDeal is a clone of Etsy, or LetGo, where users can post items for sale, browse other products for sale by users, post reviews on products, and add products to their shopping cart.
+CloseDeal is a clone of Etsy, or LetGo, where users can post items for sale, browse other products for sale by users, post reviews on products, and add products to their shopping cart.

 ## Deployed App
 [CloseDeal](https://close-deal-app.herokuapp.com/)